Tips and Techniques for Finishing Trim

 Don’t Skimp on the Brush

-Buy a 2-in. or 2-1/2-in. brush, and don’t spend less than $10.
+Buy a 2-in. or 2-1/2-in. brush, and don’t buy the cheapest option.
 If you take care of it and clean it well, a top-quality brush will last a long time.
 A cheap brush is more likely to leave brush marks and shed bristles that could get stuck in the finish.
 China (natural) bristle brushes are the choice for oil-based products; synthetic for water-based.

 Long Strokes Create a Smooth Finish